adsturza/AdamSturza/README.md

 🎓 &nbsp;I am a current student at the University of Michigan looking to study information analysis through the U-M School of Information.\
 💡 &nbsp;I have experience in business insight, data cleansing, analysis, visualization, machine learning, economics and statistics.\
 👣 &nbsp;Looking to explore opportunities in analytical consulting, IT management, and anywhere I can make a positive difference.\
-✍️ &nbsp;In my spare time, I enjoy keeping up with sports, the stock market, and the most recent political and world news.\
+✍️ &nbsp;In my spare time, I enjoy keeping up with sports, the stock market, and the most recent politics and world news.\
 🏫 &nbsp;On campus, I am involved in Reach Consulting Group, U-M Information & Technology Services and Michigan Sports Analytics.\
 📄 &nbsp;Please take a look at my [Resume](https://github.com/adsturza/AdamSturza/blob/master/AdamSturzaResumeF20.pdf) for more information about me.
 I am always looking for new growth opportunities.\
 ✉️ &nbsp;Please don't hesitate to reach out to me at adsturza@umich.edu.